-2. Best Wet/Dry Vacuum: Armor All 2.5 Gallon Wet/Dry Vacuum
+2. Best Wet/Dry Vacuum for Cars: Armor All 2.5 Gallon Wet/Dry Vacuum

 Don’t care for a cordless, handheld vacuum?
 If you have easy access to a power outlet and need a wet/dry vacuum, the Armor All 2.5 gallon shop vac is a great choice.
 It’s not overly powerful with a two-horsepower motor, and its 2.5-gallon storage tank isn’t the largest available, but this vacuum is small enough to get inside your car for cleaning, where a full-size portable vacuum would be too big to maneuver.

 It comes with a 10-foot power cord and since it’s just a 2.5-gallon tank, this vacuum is easy to move around while you vacuum your car.
 Also included is a six-foot hose, which should help minimize the need for an extension cord.
-Like other shop vacuums, Armor All’s has a built-in blower function that can quickly convert the vacuum to a blower.
+Like other shop vacuums, switching the hose from intake to exhaust easily converts the vacuum to a blower.

 The vacuum organizes its included accessories in slots as part of a Complete Vac Organization system, including a 2-in-1 utility nozzle, crevice tool, deluxe car nozzle, blower nozzle, detail brush, reusable cloth filter, and reusable foam anti-splash sleeve.
 A two-year warranty is standard on this small vacuum.

 The Armor All 2.5 Gallon Wet/Dry vacuum is ideal for car owners who often wash their cars at home and have access to a convenient power outlet.
 The tank, while smaller than other shop vacuums, should be adequate for your cleaning session.
 It’s one of the most portable shop vacs you can purchase, so taking it over to the trash to empty and clean isn’t as cumbersome as larger units.

-3. Best if Price Doesn't Matter: Dyson V7 Cordless Trigger
+3. Best if Price Doesn't Matter: Dyson V12 Detect Slim